-- R/LL: Register bit defaults to 1, upon error condition this bit latches to 0, the bit is set back to its default state each read. - R/LH: Register bit defaults to 0, upon error condition this bit latches to 1, the bit is set back to its default state each read. - If the register bit is not clearing, the error state is ongoing.
+- R/LL: Register bit defaults to 1, upon error condition this bit latches to 0, the bit is set back to its default state after each read. - R/LH: Register bit defaults to 0, upon error condition this bit latches to 1, the bit is set back to its default state after each read. - If the register bit does not default to its respective values after each read, the error state is ongoing.